thewisemagician/simple-privacy-guide/ReadMe.md

 ### A word about me:

 This guide is based on my experience as a security advisor in a small company.
 My goal is to make sure people follow our advice and don't get burned out by our security / privacy policy.
 We perfectly know us, human we don't like changes and we love convenience.

-*IMPORTANT DISCLAIMER: This guide isn't meant for people who are paranoid, and the advice given here will probably make a few privacy aficionados cry.
-The goal number one of this guide is to go after the low hanging fruits.*

 Each sections into two parts, the first one is the basic with almost no impact in your daily work flow the second is a bit more advanced and might require more changes.
 I also explain how the change will improve your convenience and what you will gain.